 Treatment for patients with musculoskeletal complaints, trigger point injections, cortisone joint injections, electrical stimulation trials, depression & sleep hygiene screenings and treatment, biofeedback, exercise programs, weight screenings, evaluation for change in established sexual patterns secondary to pain, changes in activities of daily living, cervical traction trials, A&D of abscess, minor stitches.

-She has also procured funding and organized numerous diabetes and hypertension community screenings at NMCI Clinic Inc.
+She has also procured grants and organized numerous diabetes and hypertension community screenings at NMCI Clinic Inc.

 Ms. Bradley’s past medical experience has included: Peace Corps health care, and appropriate technology volunteer, São Tomé e Principe, Africa.
 Emergency Medical Technician-Paramedic training.
 Emergency Medical Technician San Jose, California.
 Home Health Care provider for Parkinson’s disease patient Atherton, California.
 Community Health Representative for the Indian Health Center of Santa Clara Valley, San Jose, California.